vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/Siren's Sonata.md

 They make it in a garage.

 ### Prescriptions and Spiked Drinks
-Sonata is starting to roll out in local, smaller pharmacies under a different name:
+Sonata is starting to roll out in local, smaller pharmacies under a different name: Sirenonazepam A benzodiazepine class
-Benzodiazepine
 ### Developed by Helix Labs, produced in unmarked warehouses
 Under a cover company: Mission Pharmaceuticals, a pop up lab on Mission St.
 If it's being made in a lab, its not this one.
 In fact, it's just a front with a basement.
 But, where is it being made then?
 And what are they making here?